//echo "Main

 1/4 teaspoon freshly grated nutmeg

-Melt the butter in a heavy-bottomed saucepan.
+Melt the butter in a heavy-bottomed pan.
 Stir in the flour and cook, stirring constantly, until the paste cooks and bubbles a bit, but don't let it brown - about 2 minutes.

 Cheese Sauce.
 Stir in 1/2 cup grated Cheddar cheese during the last 2 minutes of cooking, along with a pinch of cayenne pepper.